yosiasz/d3-node-express-dynamoDB/README.md

 # Chart Stack
-A simple repo to demo use of data from postgresql to plot bar charts using D3.js with a rest api using express.js
+A simple repo to demo use of data from dynamoDB to plot charts using D3.js with a rest api with express.js

 ## Dependencies
 NodeJS runs the server-side of the app. dynamoDB is used for storing population data to be displayed on graphs.